laffan/pixel-brush-creator/README.md

 # Procreate Pattern Creator

-Create pixel textures for dither brushes in Procreate.
+A tool to create pixel textures for brush creation in Procreate.

 ## To Use